AlvarArias/Ency-App-/README.md

 ### Economy
 Here the user visualizes the energy savings valued in Swedish kronor (SEK) and confirms the value of the proposal.

-### Save Energy Calculation
+## Proposals Preview
-This screen shows the user the proposal that will be sent to the client (Scroll the document).
+This screen shows a preview of the proposal to the user before sending it to the customer.
 Contains 3 buttons:
 - Save PDF
 - Save energy
 - Save to Zoho